Neutrino Docs

 Service-to-service auth

-Platform admins and features interact with NNO services using API keys issued by the IAM service (/api/nno/apikey).
+Platform admins and features interact with Neutrino services using API keys issued by the IAM service (/api/nno/apikey).
 API keys are scoped to a platform ID and carry no user identity.

 Auth template